 Dehydrating is another option for many fruits and vegetables, but today we’ll focus on methods that don’t need special equipment.

-Now, without further ado, here are 18 of our favorite late-winter vegetables:
+Now, without further ado, here are 10 of our favorite vegetables you can harvest in winter:

 Arugula (aka Rocket)